The Complicated Role of Family in Addiction and RecoveryYou are here:

-Supportive Roles of Family Members in Addiction Recovery
+Supportive Roles of Family Members During Addiction and Recovery

 Although family issues may be at the core of a person’s substance use, a family can also be a vital part of the recovery process for their loved one.
 Each person can play a role in helping the loved one build confidence, regain self-esteem, and learn to share their thoughts and feelings.